mu-triv/spresense-examples/sketch_apr28a/README.md

-# Sketch_apr27p
+# Sketch_apr28a

 This is a simple code that demonstrate Spresense DNNRT.
-The NNB model is a more complex neuron network which classifies the sklearn tiny digits.
+The NNB model is one single neuron network.

 ## Requirements
 1. Spresense main board